Wall Street is the world’s most sophisticated misinformation machine.

 But fundamentally, understand this.
 If you are not willing to take risk, then you are going to get incredibly low returns.
 In fact, you will probably get returns that barely keep up with inflation (or don’t keep up at all.)
 This leads us to point number four.

-NUMBER FOUR: Safety is an illusion
+Part 4: Safety is an illusion.

 With one important exception, there is no such thing as a safe investment.
 The reason it’s hard to see that is because of the inflation illusion.